Ordinance to punish those attacking health workers comes into force

 "... some incidents of violence have taken place which has demoralized the medical fraternity.
 It is felt that separate and most stringent provisions for emergent times are needed to act as effective deterrents to any such incidents of violence," the ministry had said.

-Violence as defined in the ordinance includes harassment impacting the living or working conditions of such healthcare service personnel and preventing them from discharging duties.
+Violence, as defined in the ordinance, includes harassment impacting the living or working conditions of such healthcare service personnel and preventing them from discharging duties.

 It also includes harm, injury, hurt, intimidation or danger to the life of such healthcare personnel either within the premises of a clinical establishment or otherwise and damage to any property or documents.